Ellie Heckscher, PhD

 Lab Alumni

-Julia Meng, PhD, former graduate student (2017-2022), now a postdoctoral fellow in David Lyons’ lab at the University of Edinburgh
+Julia Meng, PhD, former graduate student in CMB (2017-2022), now a postdoctoral fellow in David Lyons’ lab at the University of Edinburgh

 Yiwen Yang, PhD, former post-doctoral researcher (2018-2020), now a medical writer in Taiwan